 In order to simplify calculations, the AISC specification includes Tables.

-Table 4-22 on page 4-318 shows KL/r vs. cFcr for various steels.
+Table 4-22 on pages 4-322 to 4-326 shows KL/r vs. cFcr for various steels.

 You can calculate KL/r for the column, then read the value of cFcr from this table